Wastewater Treatment Operations

-Water Authority of Dickson County (WADC) Wastewater Treatment Operations consist of: three National Pollutant Discharge Elimination System (NPDES) permitted wastewater treatment plants – the Fairview Wastewater Treatment Plant (FWWTP), the Jones Creek Wastewater Treatment Plant (JCWWTP), and the White Bluff Wastewater Treatment Plant (WBWWTP); one State Operating Permit (SOP) permitted Wastewater Treatment Facility – the Love’s Travel Stops & Country Store Decentralized Wastewater Treatment Facility (LWWTF); a federally approved Pretreatment Program; and, the skilled team of employees that it takes to run each on an ongoing basis.
+Water Authority of Dickson County (WADC) Wastewater Treatment Operations consist of: three National Pollutant Discharge Elimination System (NPDES) permitted wastewater treatment plants – the Fairview Wastewater Treatment Plant (FWWTP), the Jones Creek Wastewater Treatment Plant (JCWWTP), and the White Bluff Wastewater Treatment Plant (WBWWTP); two State Operating Permit (SOP) permitted Wastewater Treatment Facilities – Love’s Travel Stops & Country Store Decentralized Wastewater Treatment Facility (LWWTF) and Cumberland Estates Decentralized Wastewater Treatment Facility (CEWWTF); a federally approved Pretreatment Program; and, the skilled team of employees that it takes to run each on an ongoing basis.

 Wastewater Treatment Facilities

 WADC’s Wastewater Treatment Plants are oxidation ditch systems that discharge to specific tributaries that each eventually flow into the Harpeth River.
 The treatment plants consist of:

 - Oxidation ditches